helpbuttons/hb-docs/docs/English/architecture.md

 ##Basic concepts

-In order to understand the project you need to know how three concepts interact: Buttons, Users and Networks.
+In order to understand the project you need to know how three concepts interact: Helpbuttons, Users and Networks.

-A network is an enviroment where the users can create buttons.
-Comparing with other collaborative apps: Airbnb would be a network, a house would be a button, and a landlord would be an user.
+A Network is an enviroment where the users can create Helpbuttons.
+Comparing with other collaborative apps: Airbnb would be a network, a house would be a Helpbutton, and a landlord would be an user.

-One server could hold more than one network, and users could create buttons that could be published in several of those networks.
-So, the Button is the post, that can be posted in any enviroment (network) depending on the purpose and owned by an user.
+One server could hold more than one separated Network, and then federate them.
+Users could create Helpbuttons that could be published in several of those Networks.
+So, the Helpbuttons is the post, that can be posted in any enviroment (Network) depending on the purpose and owned by an user.

 ##Conventions / Naming